 We consider $s$ layers of toric code, with the group of $i$th toric code $\Z_{N_i^2}$.
 For each toric code, there is a group of $X$ and $Z$ operators on each face $f$, which we denote by $X_{j,f}$ and $Z_{j,f}$.
 From the stabilizer model of the $j$th toric code, we have the following commuting set of operators:

 The hopping terms for $e_j$ and $m_j$ loop excitations at $f$ are given by

-Here $X_{j,f}$ creates loop excitations at its coboundary $\delta f$, and $Z_{j,f}$ creates loop excitation at its boundary $\partial f$.
+Here $X_{j,f}$ creates a loop excitation at its coboundary $\delta f$, and $Z_{j,f}$ creates a loop excitation at its boundary $\partial f$.
 The hopping operator of a mixture of different types of loop excitations is given by the product of individual operators.
 In particular, the hopping operators for